-Rwanda is a land-locked country with a surface area of 26,338 km2 and a growing population of 12.7 million4.
-It is densely populated with a 2020 GDP at 816 (current) USD/capita5.
-Rwanda's economy has been growing at an annual average rate of 8.3% and the Government is targeting an annual average growth rate of 9.1% over the NST1 period (2017-2024).
-Ensuring 100% access to affordable and modern sources of energy is essential to achieve this target.
+Rwanda is a land-locked country with a surface area of 26,338 km and a growing population, standing at 13.25 million.
+It is densely populated with 503 habitants per square kilometre, and a per capita GDP of 1,040 (current) USD/capita.
+Rwanda's economy has been growing at an annual average rate of 8.3% and the Government is targeting an annual average growth rate of 9.1% over the NST2 period (2024-2029).
+Ensuring universal access to affordable and modern sources of energy remain the paramount target to be achieved by the energy sector.